Skip to Content

 The Hofburg

-The Hofburg is located in the centre of Vienna and is the former imperial palace of the Habsburgs.
+The Hofburg Palace is located in the centre of Vienna and is one of the former imperial palaces of the Habsburgs.
 It is one of the biggest palace complexes in the world, with some parts dating back to the 13th century!

 Whatever you want to do, you’ll have a great time exploring The Hofburg complex!